A study on the effects of mixed explicit and implicit communications in human-artificial-agent interactions: Statements and declarations

 \paragraph{Ethics approval and consent}

-The experiment involving human participants was approved by the ethics committee of the Federal University of Minas Gerais, and the research is identified by the number 44110621.5.0000.5149.\footnote{The approval can be checked on the website \url{https://plataformabrasil.saude.gov.br/}, informing the research number on option \textit{Confirmar Aprova\c{c}\~{a}o pelo CAAE ou Parecer.}} Informed consent was obtained from all participants included in the study.
+The first experiment involving human participants was approved by the ethics committee of the Federal University of Minas Gerais, and the research is identified by the number 44110621.5.0000.5149.\footnote{The approval can be checked on the website \url{https://plataformabrasil.saude.gov.br/}, informing the research number on option \textit{Confirmar Aprovação pelo CAAE ou Parecer.}} The second experiment involving human participants was approved by the Proportionate University Research Ethics Committee (UREC) Review of The University of Manchester, and is identified by the reference number 2025-24488-44741.
+Informed consent was obtained from all participants included in both studies\selectlanguage{british}